UK’s Rishi Sunak faces growing pressure to stop arms sales to Israel

 Sunak on Wednesday resisted calls to immediately suspend weapons sales to Israel.
 He said that arms exports to the country are kept under review.
 “We’ve always had a very careful export licensing regime that we adhere to,” Sunak said in an interview with the Sun newspaper.

 “There are a set of rules, regulations and procedures that we’ll always follow.”

 A majority of people in Britain back a ban on weapon sales to Israel, according to a poll published in The Guardian.
 Fifty-six percent of people are in favour of a ban compared with 17 percent opposed, the poll found.

 Defence Secretary Grant Shapps told parliament in November that defence exports to Israel were “relatively small” at 42 million pounds ($53m) in 2022, the last full-year data available.
 Military exports to Israel, which included components for explosive devices, assault rifles, and military aircraft, were about 0.4 percent of Britain’s total global defence sales that year.

 During a previous conflict in Gaza in 2014, the British government said it would suspend some arms exports to Israel if hostilities continued.
-But ultimately, made no move to restrict arms sales.
+But ultimately, it made no move to restrict arms sales.

 The British government has sold weapons and military components worth more than 570 million pounds ($719m) to Israel since 2008.